benjamincrom/scrabble/README.md

 Player 4: 0
 ```

-# Make Move
+### Make Move
+`ScrabbleGame.place_word(word, start_location, is_vertical_move)`
-Place a word from the rack of the player-to-move onto the board
+Place a word from the rack of the next player onto the board.
+You will be
+prompted as to whether or not the move was successfully challenged.
+If the
+move is successful the method will return `True`.
 ```
 >>> game.place_word(word='GATE', start_location=('h', 8), is_vertical_move=False)
 Challenge successful (Y/N)N